Want to know how to keep raccoons out of the garden? These tips should help.

 Raccoons do the majority of their rummaging around after dark.
 That is why it can be difficult to scare them off when they come around.
 However, that’s not the case with motion-activated deterrents like lights and sprinklers.

 We recommend installing motion-activated lights around the area where you store your trash cans.
-The sudden surge of light will scare them away and warn you of their presence.
+The sudden surge of light will scare these nocturnal animals away and warn you of their presence.
 On the other hand, motion-activated sprinklers are good for the garden.
 The sound and burst of water will scare off the raccoons every time.

 7. Clean Up the Pet Food